MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 87: 01.01.2020
+* Happy New Year!
+First day in the new year, and the course is done.
+I'm happy and I am excited.
+I also need to be strict, and make good plans.
+I proved that I can do it, by finishing the React course.
+* My plan now is to get the Gatsby blog running, so that I can start writing blog post as I go along learning and building projects.
+* The last version of my blog went down as I tried to update it, so I had to install it again.
+It's a nice refresher anyway so it's OK.

 ## Day 86: 31.12.19
 * YES!
 Finished the Udemy course.
 It took much longer than expected.
 I didn't realize that I would have to do so much bug fixing in the challenges.
 But I guess it's good practice.
 * Is this the best way to learn?
 No!
 Absolutely not, but now I know.
 In the second half of the course I was just copying the instructor, and not really implementing what I learned.
 But it's not all bad.
 I learned about Webpack, Heroku, Firebase and testing, which I want to explore more in my custom projects.